hammer-wang/Awesome-Transformers-for-Sequential-Decision-Making/README.md

 **arXiv** [[Paper]](https://arxiv.org/abs/2206.01079)

-This paper provides a study of the capabilities and limitations of return-conditioned supervised learning for RL.
+Focusing on offline reinforcement learning, the authors provide a study on the capabilities and limitations of return-conditioned supervised learning (RCSL).
+The authors found that RCSL requires assumptions stronger than the dynamic programming to return optimal policies.
+Specifically, the authors pointed out that RCSL requires nearly deterministic dynamics and proper condition values.
+The authors claim that RCSL alone is unlikely to be a general solution for offline RL problems.
+However, it may perform well with high quality behavior data.

 --------